 A copy of my academic CV is available here, and you can follow my research work over at Researchgate.
-My areas of interest are Media studies; Public policy & conflict resolution; Media & humanitarianism; Representation and empathy towards distant suffering.
+My primary areas of interest are conflict reporting, ethics, witnessing and the affective/emotional dimensions of journalism practices.

 MPP Public Policy & Conflict (Universität Erfurt) – 1.5 / 1st (2015)

 MA Media Studies (Rhodes University) – Distinction (2012)

 PgDipJMS Journalism & Media Studies (Rhodes University) – (2010)

 BSc (Honours) Computer Science (University of the Witwatersrand, Johannesburg) – (2004)

 BSc Computer Science (University of the Witwatersrand, Johannesburg) – (2003)

 Stupart, R. (2021) Precarity, technology, identity, in Media, Conflict and Peacebuilding in Africa: Conceptual and Empirical Considerations (Maweu, J & Mare, A eds)